gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 *   this task is not older than 1 hour from now

-For removed integrations/repositories., the pending queued tasks related to removal are deleted from the indexing queue list.
+For removed integrations/repositories, the pending queued tasks related to removal are deleted from the indexing queue list.
+Note that the Cancel action is not supported on delete operations.

 <div class="bbb-callout bbb--info">
     <div class="irow">